 Why do I want the brownie?

-This is the mental anguish I can experience on a regular basis when it comes to certain food.
-It can be a little stressful.
+This is a real example of the mental and emotional anguish I used to experience on a regular basis when it came to food.
+It was overwhelmingly stressful and completely unnecessary.

 What are the consequences of carrying this mental and emotional weight?